dkelsey/python-flask-react-crud-example/README.md

 ## The App Components

-* A Mongodb database.
+* A MongoDB database.
 * A python/flask API.
 * A React frontend App that integrates with Keycloak.
-* A Keycloak setup with a realm, a client, and some users.
+* A Keycloak setup with a realm, a client, and some users, or an identity provider.

 # Provisioning in OpenShift
 #### Task Summary

 1. Create ImageStreams and Secrets
-2. Provision Mongodb
+2. Provision MongoDB
 3. Provision the API
 4. Configure a Keycloak
 5. Provision the React App